 Once a project has been created, collaboration with a Data Custodian on your project requirements can commence immediately via the Conversations feature.
 Here, project participants can discuss the intended use of the datasets, whether it will be combined with any other datasets, what output is intended, who the recipient will be and any commercials.

 Data Custodians need to provide their approval for their Dataset to be used in the project, and this will form the recipient’s approved ‘Permitted Use’ for the Data Package.
 A Data License will need to be created to outline an agreement between the recipient organization, the Data Custodian and Data Republic, including the permitted use of any datasets, terms of access and the commercials for each dataset.
 The Data License will need to be approved by all participants, prior to access to data being granted.
-Data analysis on Senate may be carried out in a secure Workspace within a Senate project.
+Data analysis on the Data Republic platform may be carried out in a secure Workspace within a Data Republic project.